EdigaPrudhviGoud/k8s/terms.md

     Resource isolation: Keeping certain workloads (e.g., batch jobs, or low-priority jobs) away from others to avoid resource contention.

-For service resources, it provisions NLB.
-For Ingress resources, it provisions ALB.
+7.  i) For service resources, it provisions NLB. ii)For Ingress resources, it provisions ALB.